-- A. The President and Provost have delegated responsibility for the administration sponsored programs to the Associate Vice President for Research and Sponsored Programs (AVPRSP). - B. The responsibilities of the AVPRSP include but are not limited to: - Reviewing and approving proposal submissions or funding requests for sponsored programs to federal or state agencies, public or private corporations, private foundations or individuals. - 2.
+- A. The President and Provost have delegated responsibility for the administration of sponsored programs to the Dean of the Division of Research and Graduate Studies (DDRGS). - B. The responsibilities of the DDRGSinclude but are not limited to: - 1.
+Reviewing and approving proposal submissions or funding requests for sponsored programs to federal or state agencies, public or private corporations, private foundations or individuals. - 2.
 Reviewing and approving grant or contract awards in consultation with the University's Chief Financial Officer or designee and/or appropriate officials of the Recipient. - 3.
 Coordinating proposal routing to assist the principal investigator in complying with applicable policies prior to the proposal being submitted to the sponsoring organization. - 4.
 Advising the academic community of grant and contract opportunities. - 5.
 Assisting individuals in the development of proposals including, but not limited to, planning and delivering workshops, editing of proposal narratives, preparing proposed budgets, completing required agency forms, and otherwise assisting applicants to complete and submit grant and contract proposals in a timely manner. - 6.
 Serving as the liaison with Sponsors to provide assurances such as drug-free workplace, lobbying, vendor debarment, equal opportunity, and other related documents required by sponsors following award. - 7.
-Designating either the university or an eligible auxiliary as Sponsored Program
+Designating either the university or an eligible auxiliary as Sponsored Program Administrator. - 8.
+Approving certification of project budgets and budget change review procedures before an account is established or amended.